lostcodingsomewhere/kotlin-serverless-v2/README.md

 3. [Update Security group to have access between ec2 and rds](https://aws.amazon.com/getting-started/tutorials/configure-connect-serverless-mysql-database-aurora/)
     - Follow [Step 4] but note below:
     - Edit inbound to add SSH from all and MYSQL/Aurora from all
-4. Add lostcoders database to the newly created db
+4. Add api database to the newly created db
     - Connect to the ec2 instance
     - ```shell
       ssh -i <path to pem file> ec2-user@<ec2 public url>